Skip to content

 cmake -B build -DCMAKE_EXPORT_COMPILE_COMMANDS=ON

-This will generate a compile_commands.json file in the build directory.
+This generates compile_commands.json in the build directory.

 WARNING